drewjcooper/drewjcooper.github.io/_posts/2019-09-03-misusing-system-random.md

 design of `System.Random`, but I thought I'd write a few posts to highlight the problems and show the right way (or ways) to do things.

-## How do I misuse thee?
+## How can I misuse thee?
 Let me count the ways

 Here is a list of the misuse I've seen, and the number of interview candidates of the 9 I've reviewed who misused `System.Random` in their code in this way.